fredbuhl/EmoGator/README.md

 # EmoGator

-The EmoGator dataset consists of 31,130 non-speech vocal bursts (for example: laughter, sighs, moans, and groans) in 30 categories.
+The EmoGator dataset consists of 32,130 non-speech vocal bursts (for example: laughter, sighs, moans, and groans) in 30 categories.

-This is not a complete release at this point, but I'm providing all the data now; hopefully with the information provided the dataset put to use almost immediately.
+This release includes the entire dataset, though additional code will be added later; hopefully, with the information provided, the dataset put to use almost immediately.

 ## Naming Convention